 Just before Mile 3, you’ll proceed through Hell Gate and past Ruxton Park.
 To your left will be Pilot’s Knob Mountain as you continue up the rails.
 At Mile 4 (elevation 9,500 feet), you’ll pass another “passing lane” on the Cog Rails and get your first view of Pikes Peak in the distance.
 When you reach Mile Marker 5, you’ll really start to feel the cog rail engaging at the steepness of the incline increases.
 You’ll also get to enjoy the terrific views to the south as tree line fades below.

-In the next couple of miles, you'll pass Grecian Bend, Inspiration Point and will soon approach another rail switch at Windy Point (elevation 12,130 feet).
-On your right, you'll see a small stone structure that was used by workers during construction and maintenance trips.
-On your left, you'll see the former pump house that was used to supply water to the former steam engines.
+In the next couple of miles, you’ll pass Grecian Bend and Inspiration Point, and will then soon approach another rail switch at Windy Point (elevation 12,130 feet).
+On your right, you’ll see a small stone structure that was used by workers during construction and maintenance trips.
+On your left, you’ll see the former pump house that was used to supply water to the former steam engines.